otyeung/linkedin-sample-report-apps/README.md

 5. Copy your client id, client secret from developer portal to .env file.
 You should set the API_VERSION to the latest one according to [LinkedIn API documentation](https://learn.microsoft.com/en-us/linkedin/marketing/versioning?view=li-lms-2024-06) in the format "YYYYMM", it should NOT be older than 12 months from current date.
 Just put it in HTTP header "Linkedin-Version".

 6. Add your LinkedIn Ads account id in .env file, "12345678".
-If you have multiple ads accounts simply separate them by commas, e.g. "12345678,23456789"
+If you have multiple ads accounts simply separate them by commas without space, e.g. "12345678,23456789,34567890" and the report metrics will be aggregrated.

 7. Provision redirect_url (http://127.0.0.1:5000/login/authorized) in the apps under LinkedIn developer portal.
 This is NECESSARY to complete the OAuth 3-legged redirect flow.
    ![redirect_url](screenshots/redirect_url.png)